 Ecotourism in Singapore is there such a thing?
-There are national parks (NParks) and forests.
+There are national parks (NParks) and forest.
 But ecotourism?
-A modern tiny island metropolis of 5 million people - it is associated with shopping centres and shipping commerce.
+A modem tiny island metropolis of 5 million people - it is associated with shopping centres and shipping commerce.
 More 'manufactured-tourism' than ecotourism!

 Low Environmental Impact - there are no permanent structures or buildings within the NParks protected Imbiah Hill forest area.

-Creation of Environmental Awareness - the attraction showcases a rare strip of coastal rainforest in Singapore to over 100,000 tourists every year making it the most popular NParks site on Sentosa.
+creation of Environmental Awareness - the attraction showcases a rare strip of coastal rainforest Singapore to over 100, 000 tourist every year making it the most popular NParks site on Sentosa.

 So eco-conscientious travellers looking for an ecotourism adventure in Singapore?
 Look no further than Megazip Adventure Park.